jeffschwartz/preamble/readme.md

 likely will see changes.
 User feedback are welcomed and appreciated.

 16) Added snoop, a replacement for proxy, which is now deprecated.

+17) Removing the reporting of totals for groups and assertion.
+Assertions are now only shown for failed tests.
+Assertion labels are no longer supported.
+Filtering on assertions is no longer supported.